11a27/gross-theme/README.md

 # gross-theme
-gross theme is more readable than a pure dark green theme.
+gross theme is more readable than pure dark green theme.